Q: How do I know a UC Online course will count toward my degree or other requirements?

 A: Yes, if a course is full, you will have the option to sign up on a waitlist.
 When spaces become available, you will automatically be added to the course according to your place on the list.
 You will receive an email confirming your enrollment in the course.
 If you no longer wish to be enrolled in the course, please follow the appropriate procedure to drop the course.

-Q: How do I request to drop a cross-campus course?
+Q: How do I request to drop a UC Online course?

 A: Please follow our procedure for dropping a course.